VladZg/SquareSolver/Readme.md

 # SquareSolver

- Program for solving square equations.
+ App for solving square equations.

 ## Build and run